khooroko/MotivationBot/README.md

 ## How to use
 Add the bot at t.me/DailyMotiBot and start it as prompted.

 By default, the bot will send you a random message from the database at 9pm (GMT+8) daily.
+The daily message may not be sent if the bot has been inactive for half an hour or longer since it is hosted on a free server.

 To change the time this happens, send "/time HHMM" where HH and MM are hours and minutes in the 24h format respectively.
 To disable the daily messages, simply send "/time".